 In the early phase of the selection process, the Admissions Committee relies on objective criteria such as grade-point average, MCAT scores, substance and level of courses taken, trend in academic performance, pre-health advisory review, extracurricular activities and state of residence.
-This decision is made by the Director of Admissions, the Assistant to the Director of Admissions, the Assistant Dean for Admissions and the Associate Dean for Diversity and Inclusion.

 Once the student's credentials have been favorably reviewed, the applicant is invited to interview with members of the Admissions Committee.
 Approximately 200 applicants are invited for interviews.
-Applicants are interviewed by three members of the Admissions Committee and ad hoc interviewers.
+Applicants are interviewed by members of the Admissions Committee and ad hoc interviewers.
 Each interview is scheduled for 30 minutes.
 The interviewers are supplied with the AMCAS profile of the applicant and an evaluation form.
-The interviews are usually held in the interviewer's personal office.
-In addition to the interviews, the visiting applicants have an opportunity to tour the medical school and selected clinical facilities, as well as meet with current medical students.
+In addition to the interviews, applicants have an opportunity to tour the medical school and selected clinical facilities, as well as meet with current medical students.